Matisoria221/Proyecto-Final-Informatica-II-Alarma-con-arduino./README.md

 ## 📖 English

 ### 📌 Project Overview
-This project consists of a **home alarm system** built with **Arduino Uno** and controlled through **serial communication** with a **PC using Processing** as the central controller.
+This project is a **home security alarm system** based on an **Arduino Uno**, designed to detect motion through Hc-sr501 Sr501 PIR sensors and trigger an alarm signal.
+The system integrates a **4x4 matrix keypad**, a **16x2 I2C LCD display**, and a **buzzer** to simulate the alarm sound.

-The system is designed to detect intrusions using motion sensors and trigger an audible alert, while providing feedback on an LCD display and allowing user interaction through a keypad.
+Communication with a computer is established through a serial connection, where a Processing program allows the user to **activate/deactivate the alarm, log all events with date and time**, and **set up automatic activation** within a specified time range through a **graphical user interface**.

 ### ⚙️ Components Used
 - **Arduino Uno**